 804 – Fleet Vehicle Crash

-This policy describes Harris County Sheriff’s Office (HCSO) fleet vehicle crash procedures and is intended to reduce the incidences of both at-fault and non-fault fleet crashes to protect HCSO employees and the citizens the agency serves.
+This policy describes Harris County Sheriff’s Office (HCSO) fleet vehicle crash procedures and is intended to reduce the incidences of both at-fault and non-fault fleet crashes to protect HCSO employees and citizens.
 It will also ensure fairness by establishing consistent disciplinary standards for at-fault fleet crashes.
-Fairness is a core value, and to ensure it is maintained, both mitigating and aggravating factors shall be taken into consideration when reviewing the facts and circumstances of the crashes.
-The Fleet Crash Review Board shall take such factors into consideration in varying from the established disciplinary standards to determine the appropriate discipline if circumstances warrant such flexibility.

 At-Fault Fleet: A fleet crash where negligence, carelessness, or violation of law or policy contributed to or caused the crash.